bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

 4. What is the difference between fixed layout, adaptive layout, fluid layout, and responsive layout?

-Fixed Layout: Fixed layouts use static widths and heights on all elements and dont adaptive to changes in screen size.
+Fixed Layout: Fixed layouts use static widths and heights on all elements and dont adapt to changes in screen size.

 Adaptive Layout: